Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems: Policy Improvement and the Convergence of PIA

 \begin{proof} For each $n\in\N$, by Corollary~\ref{prop.vn.bound} (with $\bar k=1$), we have $\pi^n\in\Ac_M$ and $v^n\in \Cc^{2,\alpha}_{\text{unif}}(\R^d)$ for all $0<\alpha<1$.
 It then follows from Proposition~\ref{prop.policy.improvement} that $v^{n+1} \ge v^n$.
 As the sequence $\{v^n\}_{n\in\N}$ is monotone and has a uniform upper bound (by Lemma~\ref{lem:V^pi bdd}), $v^*$ in \eqref{v^*} is well-defined. \end{proof}

 Corollary~\ref{coro.PIA.works} shows that, as long as $\Lambda_1<\infty$ and \eqref{eq.assume.ellip} holds, the PIA \eqref{PIA} functions properly: it gives rise to a better relaxed control (which generates a larger value) in each iteration, and ultimately points to the largest possible value $v^*$ that cannot be further improved by the algorithm.
-It is then natural mathematically, and imperative in practice, to ask whether $v^*$ coincides with the optimal value $V^*$ in \eqref{V^*}.
+It is then natural to ask whether $v^*$ coincides with the optimal value $V^*$ in \eqref{V^*}.